Driving licence in Singapore: Conversion of overseas driving licence

 Foreigners holding foreign driving licence and intend to remain in Singapore for less than 12 months and not seeking residency are not required to convert their foreign driving licence to a Singaporean driving licence.
 They may drive in Singapore with a valid foreign driving licence.
-However, if the licence is not in English, they are required to have an International Driving Permit (IDP) even if the visit fulfil the above conditions.
+However, if the licence is not in English, they are required to have an International Driving Permit (IDP) even if the visit fulfils the above conditions.

-Foreigners from all Association of Southeast Asian Nations (ASEAN) member states need to possess a valid driving licence but would not need to require an IDP to drive in Singapore under the ASEAN Agreement on the Recognition of Domestic Driving Licenses.
+Foreigners from all Association of Southeast Asian Nations (ASEAN) member states need to possess a valid driving licence but do not require an IDP to drive in Singapore under the ASEAN Agreement on the Recognition of Domestic Driving Licenses.

 To convert to a Singaporean driving licence, the foreigner is required to pass the BTT for familiarisation of traffic rules and Singapore's Highway Code pertaining to traffic related issues specific to Singapore.
 A Singaporean Permanent Resident (PR) who wishes to drive in Singapore is required to convert their foreign driving licence to a Singaporean one after becoming a PR or they will not be considered licensed to drive.